-YPSA operates as an arm of the district for special education purposes, and shall pay to the district an amount of funding per ADA equal to the amount the district spends from its general fund per ADA to support special education costs in the district.
+YPSA intends to function as a public school of the Sacramento City Unified School District for purposes of providing special education and related services pursuant to Education Code Section 47641(b).
+Each year YPSA operates as an arm of the district for special education purposes, YPSA shall pay to the district an amount of funding per ADA equal to the amount the district spends from its general fund per ADA to support special education costs in the district.
 In return, the district shall provide the school with all funding and/or services reasonably necessary to ensure that all scholars with exceptional needs who attend YPSA are provided a free and appropriate education in accordance with each scholar's IEP.
 Unless otherwise agreed upon between YPSA and SCUSD, YPSA will be solely responsible for compliance with Section 504.